seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Now I must
 To the young man send humble treaties, dodge
 And palter in the shifts of lowness; who
-With half the bulk o’ the world play’d as I pleased,
+With half the bulk o' the world play'd as I pleased,
 Making and marring fortunes.
 You did know
 How much you were my conqueror; and that
 My sword, made weak by my affection, would